Urinary Tract Infection in Males Treatment & Management

 Pharmacotherapy

-Unfortunately, the prevalence of uropathogens resistant to TMP-SMZ, nitrofurantoin, and first-generation cephalosporins continue to rise.
-There are data that suggest overall resistance to TMP-SMZ is approximately 25% (range, 10-45%) based on the area of the country, and resistance to nitrofurantoin is slightly higher.
-Over the last decade, resistance to fluoroquinolones has been acceptably low in most studies; however, more recent microbiologic data suggest that fluoroquinolone resistance, particularly in the West coast, may be an increasing problem.
-Despite these concerns, fluoroquinolones remain the preferred initial drug therapy.[13]
+Unfortunately, the prevalence of uropathogens resistant to TMP-SMZ, nitrofurantoin, and first-generation cephalosporins has continued to rise.
+There are data that suggest overall resistance to TMP-SMZ is approximately 25% (range, 10-45%), based on the area of the country, and resistance to nitrofurantoin is slightly higher.
+Fluoroquinolone resistance is an increasing problem.
+Despite these concerns, fluoroquinolones remain the preferred initial drug therapy for many providers.
+[17]

 Dietary considerations